Topics Map > Features and Functionality

 Office 365 - What features are included in Office 365?

 Office 365 includes a number of online services with which many campus students and employees are already familiar with.
 Note: Microsoft continues to add new features/applications to Office 365.
 Due to resource limitations, certain features/applications are currently not activated.
-The primary goal of the project team is to migrate/transition all email accounts to Office 365.
-Once this has been completed, our attention will be directed to these features/applications.
+If there is a feature or application change request, please submit this to our advisory so it can be properly vetted and prioritized.

 Office Apps for iOS and Android